Frequently Asked Questions

 For how many years do I need to keep patient records?

-A veterinarian needs to keep patient records for five (5) years, this includes x-rays.
-If the patient is deceased, records must be kept for five (5) years after date of death.
+A veterinarian needs to keep patient records for three (3) years, this includes x-rays.
+If the patient is deceased, records must be kept for three (3) years after date of death.

 Rule 573.52(b) - Patient Record Keeping paragraph section (b)